Edgbaston: Transport and amenities

 Two railway stations serve the area.
 The first, University station, is found in south Edgbaston, west of University of Birmingham.
 The second is Five Ways railway station in the north of the ward on the city's Middle Ring Road.
 Both stations are on the Cross-City Line.
 Between these two stations used to be another, Somerset Road station; however, this was closed and demolished in 1930.

 The A38 Bristol Road runs through the ward and is one of the main traffic arteries of the city reaching out to the south-west of the city and beyond from the city centre and New Street.
 Buses frequently stop along this route.
 There are several other bus routes throughout.
 The Worcester & Birmingham Canal passes through the area, connecting the city centre with the River Severn at Worcester.
 This was constructed and opened in the 1790s and is now used mainly for leisure and recreational purposes as opposed to its original industrial usage.

 The A456 Hagley Road runs through the north of Edgbaston and gives a relatively swift link with the city centre as well as further away places including Halesowen, Kidderminster and Hereford.

 The nearest public libraries to the area are in Harborne, Selly Oak and Balsall Heath, whilst the University of Birmingham main library (which members of the public can join for a fee) is in the area.
-There are a number medical facilities in the area, with some of the most well known being the University Medical Centre and the Calthorpe Clinic.
+There are a number of medical facilities in the area, with some of the most well known being the University Medical Centre and the Calthorpe Clinic.
 A large hospital, the Queen Elizabeth Hospital, is located within the area, with the former Selly Oak Hospital site nearby.

 Edgbaston Village tram stop opened as the terminus of the West Midlands Metro in July 2022.